vojtapolasek/diploma_thesis/outline.md

     1. Description of the function

-    2. comparison to other password hashing functions
+    2. Comparison to other password hashing functions

     3. Argon2 from the security point of view